-EMS 244 PARAMEDIC CLINICAL I (1C) 1 credit PREREQUISITES: EMS 189 or BIO 201 COREQUISITES: EMS 240, EMS 241, EMS 242 and EMS 243 This source is directed toward the application of knowledge
+EMS 244 PARAMEDIC CLINICAL I

+(1C) PREREQUISITES: EMS 189 or BIO 201

-This course is directed toward the application of knowledge and skills developed in didactic and skills laboratory experiences to the clinical setting.
+COREQUISITES: EMS 240, EMS 241, EMS 242 and EMS 243 This course is directed toward the application of knowledge and skills developed in didactic and skills laboratory experiences to the clinical setting.
 Theory and skills are applied to a variety of patient situations in the clinical setting, with a focus on patient assessment and management, advanced airway management, electro-therapy, I.V./I.O. initiation and medication administration.

-EMS 245 PARAMEDIC MEDICAL EMERGENCIES (2T, 1L) 3 credits PREREQUISITES: EMS 240, EMS 241, EMS 243 and EMS 244

-COREQUISITES: EMS 246, EMS 247 and EMS 248
+EMS 245 PARAMEDIC MEDICAL EMERGENCIES

+(2T, 1L) 3 credits PREREQUISITES: EMS 240, EMS 241, EMS 243 and EMS 244 COREQUISITES: EMS 246, EMS 247 and EMS 248

 This course relates pathophysiology and assessment findings to the formulation of field impressions and implementation treatment plans for specific medical conditions.
-Content areas include: pulmonology, neurology, gastroenterology, renal/urology, toxicology, hematology, environmental conditions, infectious and communicable diseases, abuse and assault, patients with special challenges, and acute interventions for the chronic care patient.
+Content areas include: pulmonology, neurology, gastroenterology, renal/ urology, toxicology, hematology, environmental conditions, infectious and communicable diseases, abuse and assault, patients with special challenges, and acute interventions for the chronic care patient.

-EMS 246 PARAMEDIC TRAUMA MANAGEMENT (2T, 1L) 3 credits PREREQUISITES: EMS 240, EMS 241, EMS 243 and EMS 244 of trauma as related to: trauma systems; mechanisms of injury; hemorrhage and shock; soft tissue injuries; burns; and head, facial, spinal, thoracic, abdominal, and muscu-loskeletal trauma.

-COREQUISITES: EMS 245, EMS 247 and EMS 248
+EMS 246 PARAMEDIC TRAUMA MANAGEMENT (2T, 1L) PREREQUISITES: EMS 240, EMS 241, EMS 243 and EMS 244 COREQUISITES: EMS 245, EMS 247 and EMS 248

 This course relates pathophysiology and assessment findings to the formulation of field impressions and implementation of treatment plans for trauma patients.
-Content areas include the pathophysiology, assessment, and management
+Content areas include the pathophysiology, assessment, and management of trauma as related to: trauma systems; mechanisms of injury; hemorrhage and shock; soft tissue injuries; burns; and head, facial, spinal, thoracic, abdominal, and musculoskeletal trauma.

-EMS 247 PARAMEDIC SPECIAL POPULATIONS (1T, 1L) 2 credits PREREQUISITES: EMS 240, EMS 241, EMS 242, EMS 243, EMS 244
+EMS 247 PARAMEDIC SPECIAL POPULATIONS

+(1T, 1L)2 credits PREREQUISITES: EMS 240, EMS 241, EMS 242, EMS 243, EMS 244